 ||attending medical school directly after graduation; applying the summer after junior year

 ||taking a year off before med school; applying the summer after senior year

-- Read Premed Information for Harvard Students: Courses and Resources.
+- Read Premed Information for Harvard Students.
 This will help to dispel some pervasive premed myths.